-I know I’m guilty of this.
 I was already writing articles on what the biggest design trends of 2018 would be back in the beginning of November, but when we spend too much time looking forward and not enough time reflecting on the past, we miss out on a lot of valuable learning lessons.

 Reflection helps us connect what we’ve learned from previous experiences and apply it to our future work in order to get better results.